SharkSnack/shiren-4/content/system/expert-badges.md

 |-|-|
 |Clear without shields/bracelets!|Clear a dungeon without equipping any<br/>shields or bracelets.
 Try for it anywhere<br/>other than <span class="orangeText">Double Strike Cave</span>!|

-Trading hits with 0 defense is incredibly dangerous, and it's hard to recover from accidents like traps,<br/>getting hit at night, higher level Fearabbits, Radishes, Archdragons, etc.<br/>
+Trading hits with 0 defense is incredibly dangerous, and it's hard to recover from accidents like traps,<br/>getting hit at night, higher level Fearabbits, Mutaikons, Archdragons, etc.<br/>
 Floors that limit your field of view in hallways raise the difficulty even further.<br/>
 Cave of Endless Night is easiest, since you want to avoid getting hit at night anyway.